 This is where you open specific credit cards to get large sign-up bonuses.
 You can redeem these massive travel reward bonuses for free travel around the world.
 These sign-up bonuses typically are around 50,000 points.
 Now depending on how you use these, they can get you anywhere from $500 to $1,000 in either cash or travel credit, and it’s pretty simple.
 At least they can if you have someone show you how to get started.

 So why this site?
+Why ChooseFI?
 Although other sites are sharing similar information, I want to simplify it even further.
-I have access to the best teachers in this space including my co-founder Brad.
+I have access to the best teachers in this space including our co-founder Brad Barrett.
 I wanted the simplest tutorial available to get someone started.
 This tutorial is the 80/20 sweet spot tutorial.
 It is as simple as possible to get you up and running right away.

 What do I have to do?